amine0110/bitly-automation/README.md

 ![automate_bitly](https://user-images.githubusercontent.com/37108394/236059422-02bb1409-72ae-4566-ac63-a3c89e2a7791.png)

 ## Blog Post
-For a more detailed explanation of the Bitly automation process and a step-by-step guide, please refer to our blog post:
+For a more detailed explanation of the Bitly automation process and a step-by-step guide, please refer to our [blog post](https://pycad.co/bitly-automations/).

 ## How Bitly Automations Work